masumrahmanatul/project_gym-management-system/README.md

 # Strength Factory Gym — Management System

-A Java Swing desktop application for managing a gym's admins, staff, trainers, and members — built as a Object Oriented Programming university project.
+A Java Swing desktop application for managing a gym's admins, staff, trainers, and members — built as a 'Object Oriented Programming 1' university project.

 ## About